-Bulamu Leadership Team
+Meet Bulamu Healthcare’s Leadership Team

-Board of Directors & Staff
+Bulamu’s Board of Directors (BOD)

 Richard Chandler, MBA

-In Dick’s management career, he was CEO of three companies in the healthcare field: Abbey Medical (1977-1982), which operated a nationwide chain of home medical equipment stores; Sunrise Medical (1983-1999), a NYSE-listed global manufacturer of wheelchairs, respiratory equipment, and other medical devices; and Freedom Scientific (2000-2002), a market leader in technology products for the blind.
+In Dick’s management career, he was CEO of three healthcare companies: Abbey Medical (1977-1982), which operated a nationwide chain of home medical equipment stores; Sunrise Medical (1983-1999), a NYSE-listed global manufacturer of wheelchairs, respiratory equipment, and other medical devices, which he founded in 1983; and Freedom Scientific (2000-2002), a market leader in technology products for the blind.
 Earlier, he held management positions with Bell & Howell Co. and Sara Lee Corporation.
-Chandler graduated from Princeton University with a BA in history, earned his MBA in marketing from the University of Chicago, and was awarded a License (Masters) in International Economics from the Catholic University of Louvain in Belgium.
+Chandler graduated from Princeton University with a BA in history, earned an MBA in marketing from the University of Chicago, and was awarded a License (Masters) in International Economics from the Catholic University of Louvain in Belgium.

-Co-founder, President and Director
+President & Director

 Christine Russell, MBA

 Christine Russell has been a financial executive in technology businesses in Silicon Valley for over twenty-five years, while also serving as a director of public and private venture-backed tech companies.
 She was CFO of UniPixel, Inc. (Nasdaq: UNXL) until its recent merger.
 Previously, she served as CFO of Vendavo, Inc., EAG, Inc., Virage Logic, OuterBay Technologies, Ceva, Inc., Persistence Software, and Cygnus Solutions, most of which merged with larger companies or were sold to private equity.
-She is a current or former director of three public companies: eGain Corporation, Quick Logic Inc., and Peak International, Ltd. Earlier in her career, she held senior financial positions at Xerox and Measurex (Honeywell.)
+She is a current or former director of three public companies: eGain Corporation, Quick Logic Inc., and Peak International, Ltd. Earlier in her career, she held senior financial positions at Xerox and Measurex (Honeywell).
 Christine was an early friend and supporter of Bulamu Healthcare and shares a passion for our mission.
 She holds a B.A. and M.B.A. from Santa Clara University.

 Christopher A. Crane, MBA

-Chris Crane is founder and Chairman of Edify.org, a nonprofit social enterprise that makes small business loans to Christ-centered schools educating impoverished children in Africa and Latin America.
+Chris Crane is Chairman and Co-Founder of Edify.org, a nonprofit social enterprise that makes small business loans to Christ-centered schools educating impoverished children in Africa and Latin America.
 Edify has loaned $18 million to 1,600 schools since its first loan in 2010.
-Chris served as President/CEO of Opportunity International, the world’s largest faith-based microfinance organization with 10,000 direct and indirect staff, from 2002-2009.
-During this time, Opportunity grew from 375,000 clients to 1.5 million active clients.
+From 2002 to 2009, he served as President/CEO of Opportunity International, the world’s largest faith-based microfinance organization with 10,000 direct and indirect staff, During this time, Opportunity grew from 375,000 clients to 1.5 million active clients.
 Private donations, the primary revenue source, grew from $8 million to $51 million, a compound annual growth rate of 30%.